Aastik-Biswas/kolkata-restaurant/README.md

 # Zomato Kolkata Restaurant Data Analysis

 ## Project Overview
-This is a beginner-friendly exploratory data analysis and machine-learning project based on a Zomato restaurant dataset for Kolkata.
+This is a  exploratory data analysis project based on a Zomato restaurant dataset for Kolkata.

 The project focuses on understanding restaurant distribution, cuisine popularity, pricing, ratings, reviews, and service features.
 It also includes a simple Linear Regression model that estimates the average restaurant cost.